humanoid-robotics-htl-leonding/roboducks-website/activities.md

 # Activities
 ## 2019
+- **June29:** Best Nao presents a photo book to the bride Sabrina Rubenzer.
+- **June26:** CoderDojo at the Diesterwegschule in Linz
+- **May24:** CoderDojo at the Didacta Digital Austria held at the design center in Linz.
 - **April 25 and 26:** Attended the [RoboCup Junior Austrian Open in Innsbruck](http://rcj.at).
 Great results: Our teams (Backup and AI-Performance) won the first and the second prize.
 - **January 31:**: Visit of Wolfgang Sobotka the president of the Federal Austrian Government at the HTL Leonding.
 Our Naos asked the president a question concerning robots, artificial intelligence and democracy.
 - **January 24 and 25:**: Abend und Tag der offenen Tür at the HTL Leonding.
 - **January 24:** Schnuppertag der NMS Wartberg/Krems.